motekulo/phonestrument/devnotes.md

 Game idea - thinking about "Okay!" the bouncing balls to remove obstacle game, where as the ball hits an object, a sound is made.
 Build something similar, with a ball striking objects in a space, and triggering sounds in time on the Tonejs timeline.
 Just get something working, rather than thinking about it as a game so much yet.
 Build something, see what it sounds like.

 The new branch for this will be called "krung" and will be set up as a branch on the main repository.

+### July 17

+Some good work on the balls bouncing thing over the last few days.
+Need to sort out the distortion thing (probably from too many simultaneous attempts to play a sample?) by trying to add parts for each player.
+Also increase height of string objects.
+Perhaps also try some barriers that don't do anything other than contain balls.

+Wondering whether to blog about this and discuss various research questions as we go?
+Certainly worth doing in terms of notes to oneself, even if it doesn't get published.
+Brings me back to how this project connects to the research too.
+Wondering whether profile and connections from doing things open source more publicly is actually better than trying to set things up as a separate little business.